ANG3L0/notes-bloggo/docs/travel journal/asia 2023/japan.md

 There's wifi for me to type this up though.

 **After a whole month of almost daily journaling, it's bittersweet to end this series here.** Since the rest of the day will just be time spent with family in California, it's no longer an `Asia 2023` trip.
 After 24k+ words, not counting the proposal series that I'll type up, I covered a lot.
-I'll try to condense the lessons I learned [here](../lessons), and as I reflect upon things, I'll add more.
+I'll try to condense the lessons I learned [here](../lessons), and as I reflect upon things, I'll add more.p